dhellmann/pymotw/PyMOTW/atexit/index.rst

     :literal:
     :start-after: #end_pymotw_header

-Notice that order in which the exit functions are called is not the reverse of the order they are registered.
-This allows modules to be cleaned up in the reverse order from which they are imported (and therefore register their atexit functions), which should reduce dependencies.
+Notice that order in which the exit functions are called is the reverse of the order they are registered.
+This allows modules to be cleaned up in the reverse order from which they are imported (and therefore register their atexit functions), which should reduce dependency conflicts.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'atexit_multiple.py'))